 |Spacing needed between raised metal features||.5mm|

-If you need a tool to put yoru design together - check out our free Tag Editor Windows application.
+If you need a tool to put your design together - check out our free Tag Editor Windows application.
 Tag Editor lets you import graphics, create "layers", add text, curve the text, choose a cool edge pattern, draw with your mouse, and simple graphics editing abilities.
 Click here to download! (login required for download)

 Hot Tips For Great Tags